Kayri Havens, Ph.D.

 Statement:

 My research interests generally fall under the umbrella of reproductive ecology and conservation of plant species.
 My dissertation work focused on nonrandom reproductive success in a rare evening primrose (Oenothera organensis).
-I am currently working with a number of colleagues on genetic, demographic and pollination studies on a threatened thistle (Cirsium pitcheri) that is being impacted by a biocontrol weevil and on the responses of native species to changed climates, particularly in relation to germination tolerance ranges.
+I am currently working with a number of colleagues on genetic, demographic, and pollination studies on a threatened thistle (Cirsium pitcheri) that is being negatively impacted by a biocontrol weevil.

 I am also interested in developing measures of success and best practices for ex situ plant conservation programs, from collecting genetically diverse seed accessions to minimizing genetic change during storage and increasing likelihood of success of restorations.
 A more recent area of focus involves adapting zoo conservation approaches for plants.